Symbol1/BlueWaters-RM64/rm34rref/README.md

 #pragma omp declare reduction(omp_poly32_add:Poly32_t:omp_out=Poly32_add(omp_out,omp_in))
 ```

-The design is, each thread will deal with a small portion of `AccessPatterns`.
+The design is, each thread will deal with
+a small portion of access patterns.
 So each thread will end up with a partial RREF-signature polynomial.
 We want to add those polynomials at the openmp level to obtain the full.